canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 ```

-Later you can update Go to the latest version by pulling the latest changes into the repo and rebuilding the binary as needed.
+To update Go to the latest version, pull the latest changes into the repository and rebuild the binary.

 ## Editing and debugging

-Some of the most common editors used for Go are:
+Some of the most common Integrated Development Environments used for Go are:

 - Visual Studio Code: a free editor with a dedicated [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) maintained by the Go Team
-- GoLand: [GoLand](https://www.jetbrains.com/go/) is a paid editor developed specifically designed for the Go programming language
+- GoLand: [GoLand](https://www.jetbrains.com/go/) is a paid editor developed specifically for the Go programming language

 Both Visual Studio Code and GoLand rely on [Delve](https://github.com/go-delve/delve) for debugging.
 Delve can also be installed as a standalone program and run [on the command line](https://github.com/go-delve/delve/blob/master/Documentation/cli/getting_started.md).

-A Go language server [gopls](https://pkg.go.dev/golang.org/x/tools/gopls) is actively maintained, which has helped ensure that Go is widely supported across many editors, including Emacs, (Neo)Vim and others:
+A Go language server [gopls](https://pkg.go.dev/golang.org/x/tools/gopls) is actively maintained, which has helped ensure that Go is widely supported across many editors, including Emacs, (Neo)Vim and others.
+Install it by running:

 ```none
 go install golang.org/x/tools/gopls@latest